elopio/docs/source/includes/_api.md

 #### augur.api().Branch.getReportingWindowByMarketEndTime({ branch, endTime, hasAutomatedReporter }[, callback])

-Returns the reporting window ID on the specific `branch` given an `endTime` and if the market we are checking for has an automated reporter or not (`hasAutomatedReporter`). `hasAutomatedReporter` should be `0` for markets without an automated reporter, `1` for markets with an automated reporter.
+Returns the reporting window address on the specific `branch` given an `endTime` and if the market we are checking for has an automated reporter or not (`hasAutomatedReporter`). `hasAutomatedReporter` should be `0` for markets without an automated reporter, `1` for markets with an automated reporter.

 #### augur.api().Branch.getReportingWindowByTimestamp({ branch, timestamp }[, callback])

-Returns the reporting window ID for a specific `branch` and provided `timestamp`.
+Returns the reporting window address for a specific `branch` and provided `timestamp`.

 #### augur.api().Branch.getReportingWindowId({ branch, timestamp }[, callback])

-Returns the reporting window ID for a specific branch and provided timestamp.
+Returns the reporting window ID for a specific `branch` and provided `timestamp`.
 This is calculated by dividing the timestamp by the branch's reporting period duration in seconds.

 #### augur.api().Branch.getReputationToken({ branch }[, callback])